 Christi Friesen – Christi is a US Polymer Clay/Mixed Media artist.
 Christi is an award-winning artist and her work has been showcased in numerous books, magazines and exhibits.
 She is the author of over a dozen ‘how-to’ books on creating with polymer clay.
 Christi teaches throughout the world, using humour and positive energy to encourage students to stretch their creativity, technical skills and artistic confidence.
 Christi offers numerous online workshops and tutorials including her subscription Christi’s Creative Neighbourhood.

 Mel Mahoney (Moss & Whimsy) – Mel creates earthly, whimsical unique creations from many different mediums, including sculpture with clay or creating something from unusual objects found on her travels.
 Mel is inspired by her lush surroundings, by mother nature and is driven by her need to create.
-Mel lives and creates in the beautiful Yarra Valley under the business name Moss & Whimsy.
+Mel creates under the business name Moss & Whimsy.
 You can find her on Facebook and Instagram.

 Clare Davidson (Skadi Jewellery) – Using silver, brass and leather Clare loves to create works of art which appear as delicate as lace with the strength of metal.
 Clare hand pierces intricate designs and takes great joy in passing on her thousands of hours of experience to help inspire other people.
 I have several of Clare’s pieces in my own personal collection.